Chia-Network/chialisp-web/docs/ref/clvm.md

 * **Treearg** - These are program arguments passed in from outside the program.
 They are referenced by integers that describe a path in the argument tree.
 * **Argument** - Outside the context of the CLVM, the term "argument" can mean "program argument" (the "argv" of the C language, for example), or "function argument", among other things.
 Because of this potential confusion, we avoid using the term "argument" in this document.
 The context is especially important considering the way in which CLVM programs look up their program arguments.

-A CLVM program must have an unambigious definition and meaning, so that Chia block validation and consensus is deterministic.
+A CLVM program must have an unambiguous definition and meaning, so that Chia block validation and consensus is deterministic.
 Programs are treated as Merkle trees, uniquely identified by the hash at their root.
 The program hash can be used to verify that two programs are identical.

 # Readable assembly format